jboss-developer/jboss-eap-quickstarts/jaxrs-client/README.md

 The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.2.5 or later.
+All you need to build this project is ${build.requirements}.
 See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

 Start the ${product.name} Server